mcrmc101/PayApp/README.md

 # PayApp

-Simple Stripe Connection for accepting Card Payments from customers using Laravel and VueJS
+Simple Stripe.com connection for accepting Card Payments from customers using Laravel and VueJS